NCAR/drupal_8_migration_example/README.md

      width: width
 ```

-Migrating taxonomies can be done using the static_map plugin
+Migrating taxonomies can be done using the static_map plugin.

 You can perform several actions using multiple plugins on a single field by using the following format:

 ```yml